artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 wget https://github.com/decred/decred-release/releases/download/v1.5.1/dcrinstall-v1.5.1-manifest.txt.asc
 ```

-Run **ls -a**, and your home directory should look something like this by point.
+Run **ls -a**, and your home directory should look something like this by this point.

 ```
 ls -a